Sasson Somekh: Academic career

 He is among the founders of the Academy of the Arabic Language in Israel, established in December 2007 in collaboration with several former students.

+Publishing

-He wrote ten books, many translations from Arabic to Hebrew, among which are four anthologies of modern Arabic poetry, and about 90 articles in academic journals.
+Somekh wrote ten books, many translations from Arabic to Hebrew, among which are four anthologies of modern Arabic poetry, and about 90 articles in academic journals.
 Over the past 50 years Somekh published hundreds of articles in literary magazines and supplements such as Iton 77, Halikon and Moznayim.
 His articles deal mainly with modern Arabic literature and writers, connections between Arabic and Hebrew literature and the Cairo Geniza.
 He was a regular contributor to the newspaper Haaretz.